 The pandemic certainly hasn’t deterred the desire for aesthetic treatments.
 If anything, it has made people more appreciative of the treatments available to them.

 Aesthetic medicine has come a long way, and modern treatments are more readily available, more advanced, and more openly spoken about.
 But more than changing faces, they are changing lives positively.
-Some of the most positive (and even life-changing) effects Dr. Mia has seen have come from treatments such as injecting fillers under the eyes and around the nose area.
+Some of the most positive (and even life-changing) effects I have seen have come from treatments such as injecting fillers under the eyes and around the nose area.
 Patients see and feel the change immediately.
 Treatments concerning the jowls also have a major impact on a patient’s self-esteem: it can lift the face, create a more defined jawline, and give the face a happier and healthier appearance.

 Non-invasive aesthetic treatments are life-changing